gavronski/carRental/README.md

 ```bash
   git clone https://github.com/gavronski/carRental.git
 ```
 Add .env and database.yml files.
-Create postgres connection on your client and create the database compatible with settings.
+Create postgres connection on your client and create the database, compatible with settings.

-Run migrations and seed tables with soda, from the root directory.
+Run migrations and seed tables with soda, from the "carRental" directory.

 ```bash
   soda migrate